We get asked this question a lot: Does my car insurance cover me if I leave my keys in my car?

 Get comprehensive coverage.
 If you live in an area where you frequently find yourself letting your car warm up with your keys in the car, you’re at a higher risk of theft.

 Prevention is the best policy.
 Even if you have comprehensive coverage on your car when it’s stolen with the keys inside, it’s likely that your future car insurance premiums will increase after the theft.
 And the theft of your car also causes upward pressure on every other car insurance policyholder in the neighborhood.
-So it make sense to do everything you can to deter, prevent, and mitigate car theft.
+So it makes sense to do everything you can to deter, prevent, and mitigate car theft.

 What To Do Now